plotly/plotly.py-docs/python/parallel-coordinates-plot.md

     v4upgrade: true
 ---

-## Parallel Coordinates plot with plotly express
+## Parallel Coordinates plot with Plotly Express

 [Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on "tidy" data](/python/px-arguments/).
 In a parallel coordinates plot with `px.parallel_coordinates`, each row of the DataFrame is represented by a polyline mark which traverses a set of parallel axes, one for each of the dimensions.
 For other representations of multivariate data, also see [radar charts](../radar-chart/) and [scatterplot matrix (SPLOM)](../splom/).